Is It a Lumbar Sprain or Herniated Disc? How Do I Know?

 - Physical Therapy

 - Often used in conjunction with chiropractic care, physical therapy can help return strength and improve the range of motion in the back.
-This is the reason why Better Health Alaska offers physical therapy along with chiropractic and massage therapy for a holistic treatment.

 - Massage Therapy